Slide Creek Campground

 Directions

-From Prairie City, turn onto South Main Street and follow it to the junction with Bridge Street.
-Turn left onto Bridge Street, then make the second right turn onto Bridge Street again.
+From Prairie City, OR, turn onto South Main Street and follow it to Bridge Street.
+Turn left onto Bridge Street, then take the second right (also Bridge Street).
 Follow Bridge Street to the city limits where it becomes County Road 60.
-Continue on County Road 60 for approximately 7 miles where it becomes Forest Road 6001.
+Continue on County Road 60 for approximately 7 miles until it becomes Forest Road 6001.
 Continue on Forest Road 6001 for approximately 1 mile; the campground will be on the left.

 Amenities